swibcon/swib.org/var/html/swib22/programme.md

 Generating linked data at scale was a new challenge for the library.
 The initial design used a database schema based on triples, with resolvable identifiers for all objects; this approach provided an intuitive way to create and query relationships without using a native triple store or graph database, given the learning curve that an unfamiliar system would have entailed.
 However, the triples-based approach proved too resource-intensive at scale, and the system was modified to store some data in JSON and resolve only top-level entities, while still storing a subset of the relationship data for querying.

+<a href="https://swib.org/swib22/slides/A%20Crosswalk in the Park Converting from MARC 21 to Linked Art-TimThompson_MartinLovell_v2.pdf">Slides</a>

 </td></tr>

 <tr id="contrib114"><td></td><td>